bbc/childrens-games-starter-pack/docs/og-object.md

 requirements these should be specified in the GamesGrid CMS so that this element is automatically sized appropriately.

-Your main script
-(specified in the GamesGrid CMS) will be loaded by RequireJS, but this does not mean that you have to use RequireJS in your implementation.
+Your main script (path specified in the GamesGrid CMS) will be loaded by RequireJS, but this does not mean that you have to use RequireJS in your implementation.
 If you do, you can define a module that returns an object containing an init function and this will be called to start your game, passing og as a parameter.
 Otherwise just start your game in your main script.

 ### RequireJS Example
 ````